Baked Turkey wings have become a staple in my kitchen every Thanksgiving.

 We like these turkey wings right out of the oven, tossed in Roasted Pepper Wing Sauce – or sprinkled with what we Southerners call pepper sauce.
 It is not hot sauce, though it is hot and it is a sauce.
 Basically, it is the hottest peppers you can find (like so hot they would make you cry), halved with the seeds left in, a little salt for pickling, some whole peppercorns – and time for the peppers to flavor the vinegar.
 Sprinkle the hot vinegar over anything you would like to be hotter.
 Be careful if you have never done this… just sayin’.

-This recipe calls for poultry seasoning.
-If this is not something you keep handy in your spice drawer, it is easy to make yourself.
-Here is a quick recipe!
+Yes.
+If poultry or turkey seasoning is not something you keep handy in your spice drawer, it is easy to make yourself.
+Here is a quick recipe for homemade poultry seasoning!

 - 8 Whole Turkey Wings